Are you thinking of visiting Iceland in winter and are wondering where and how to see the Northern Lights in Iceland?

-And because our readers keep on asking, below are some hotel suggestions where you could stay during your winter trip and where the surroundings are usually dark enough for auroras.
+And because our readers keep on asking, below are some hotel suggestions along the southern part of the Ring Road, where you could stay during your winter trip and where the surroundings are usually dark enough for auroras.

 Here are some nice hotels to see Northern Lights in Iceland: